Holden Torana: UC

 The Holden Sunbird was also updated to UC specifications and continued to sell well as a 1.9-litre four-cylinder car, sharing its body architecture with the UC Torana sedan and hatchback.
 The UC Sunbird expanded into three trim levels: base (manual only), SL, and SL/E. It did very well in New Zealand, where it was assembled, particularly in fleets, where it competed with the Ford Cortina and a variety of Japanese D-segment models.

-The UCs had square headlamps and a smoother front end.
 Early UC Sunbirds retained the 1.9-litre Opel engine used in the LX.
 Later UC models (from September 1978) had the locally produced 1,892-cc Starfire Four engine that was also installed into the Australian-produced versions of the Toyota Corona and in four-cylinder versions of the Holden Commodore.
-This sluggish motor was simply a crudely cut-down version of the long-running Holden six-cylinder engine.
+This motor was a cut-down version of the long-running Holden six-cylinder engine.
 The hatchbacks were deleted in 1979, leaving only the sedans for the 1980 model year.
 The last Australian Sunbird was built in September 1980.
 The Sunbird was replaced initially by a four-cylinder version of the Holden Commodore, before the arrival of its natural, albeit smaller, successor, the Holden Camira, from 1982.

 At one point, design consideration was given to a five-door hatchback version of the UC Torana, which had a similar side profile to the Rover SD1 and rode an extended wheelbase.
 The idea never got past the clay-modelling stage, probably in most part due to the impending introduction of the GM V-Car, the Commodore.

-After release of the VB Commodore in November 1978, it soon became clear to GM-H that the Torana was too similar in size compared to the more modern Holden Commodore.
-As a result, the slow selling UC Torana was soon dropped from the Holden range in 1979.
+After release of the VB Commodore in November 1978, it soon became clear to GM-H that the Torana was too similar in size to the incoming car.
+As a result, the UC Torana was dropped from the Holden range in 1979.
 The UC Sunbird continued through 1980 with the new, locally manufactured 1.9-litre Starfire 4 engine (based on the 2.85-litre six) replacing the imported Opel unit.

 For a while at least, talk of further extending the Torana/Sunbird's production life beyond 1980 occurred, with a facelifted 'UD' model, of which prototype models of the sedan and hatchback were actually built - featuring frontal styling similar to the Opel Ascona B. However, due to the car itself being outdated when compared to the new Japanese opposition (notably the Chrysler Sigma, Datsun Bluebird, and Mazda 626), Holden decided on an easier route by simply introducing the Starfire engine into the VC-series of Commodore sedans and wagons.

 Ultimately, the title of four-cylinder mid-sized Holden was taken over in 1982 by the Camira, Holden's version of GM's front-wheel drive 'J-Car'.
 However, the Starfire engine did remain available for another two years in the VH-series Holden Commodore, and continued to be fitted to the VK-series in New Zealand.

 Just over 55,000 UC series Toranas and Sunbirds were produced.